Training Vision-Language Transformers from Captions: Introduction

 \section{Introduction}

 Should vision guide language understanding or does language structure visual representations?
-Vision-language transformers have put language first.
-Most popular vision-language transformers~\cite{chen2020uniter,tan2019lxmert,li2019visualbert,lu2019vilbert} only integrate vision from selected bounding boxes extracted by pretrained ImageNet~\cite{russakovsky2015imagenet} classifiers.
-In this paradigm, the bag of visual tokens are embedded into an existing linguistic space (i.e. the lexical embeddings of BERT~\cite{Devlin2019}).
-The introduction of ViT~\cite{dosovitskiy2020image} empowered the community to flip the paradigm.
-Notably, ViLT~\cite{kim2021vilt} initializes with ViT~\cite{dosovitskiy2020image}, so the initial semantic representation is vision based and language must project into the patch space.
-This flipped paradigm places visual representations as the initial conceptual space to which language must adhere.
-Additionally, there are engineering benefits to this new paradigm as it removes the computationally expensive need for ROI extraction.
-However, because ViT is trained with supervised class labels, its representation may be constrained by the limited concepts ImageNet covers and yet the space is still somewhat linguistic in nature when initialized and requires expensive data annotation, a hindrance to scaling to arbitrarily many visual classification categories.
+Vision-language (VL) transformers have put language first.
+Most popular vision-language transformers~\citep{chen2020uniter,tan2019lxmert,li2019visualbert,lu2019vilbert} only integrate vision from selected bounding boxes extracted by pretrained ImageNet~\citep{russakovsky2015imagenet} classifiers.
+In this paradigm, the bag of visual tokens are embedded into an existing linguistic space (\emph{i.e.}, the lexical embeddings of BERT~\citep{Devlin2019}).

+The introduction of ViT~\citep{dosovitskiy2020image} empowered the community to flip the paradigm.
+Notably, ViLT~\citep{kim2021vilt} initializes with ViT, so it places visual representations as the initial conceptual space to which language must adhere.
+Additionally, there are engineering benefits to this paradigm as it removes the computationally expensive need for Region of Interest (ROI) extraction.
+However, because ViT is trained with supervised ImageNet labels, its representation may be constrained by the finite label space.
+The ImageNet concept space is still somewhat linguistic in nature when initialized, and requires expensive annotation, a hindrance to scaling to arbitrarily many visual categories.
 We take the important next step and remove the need for supervised pretraining.
-A truly unsupervised visual semantics is learned via Masked Auto-Encoders~\cite{he2021masked} before language is integrated.
+An unsupervised visual semantics is learned via Masked Auto-Encoders~\citep{he2021masked} before language is integrated.
 This leads to both a better performing and more general model.
-In addition, every component can be improved and scaled with unsupervised and weakly aligned found data -- removing the need for future annotation efforts while still scaling to open-vocabulary domains in the wild.
+In addition, every component can be improved and scaled with unsupervised and weakly aligned data -- removing the need for future annotation efforts while still scaling to open-vocabulary domains in the wild.